 4 Ways to Watch or Monitor Log Files in Real Time

-Log files are a vital component of any computer system, they contain a detailed record of activities and events that occur on a system.
-These files can help you understand what happened in past, but in certain scenarios, you might want to monitor them in real-time to stay ahead of issues and troubleshoot problems before they escalate.
-In this article, we'll explore 4 ways to watch or monitor log files in real-time.
+Log files are a vital component of any computer system they contain detailed records of activities and events that occur on a system.
+These files help you understand what happened in the past, but in certain scenarios, you might want to monitor them in real-time to stay ahead of issues and troubleshoot problems before they escalate.
+This article explores 4 primary ways to watch or monitor log files in real-time.

 Tail Command

-The tail command is a popular utility used to display last few lines of a file.
-It's particularly useful when you want to monitor a log file in real-time.
-With -f option, tail can follow growth of a file and display new entries as they are written to file.
+The tail command is a popular Unix/Linux utility used to display the last few lines of a file.
+It's particularly useful for monitoring log files in real-time.
+With the -f option, tail can follow the growth of a file and display new entries as they are written.

 $ tail -f /var/log/syslog

-This command will display last 10 lines of syslog file, and it will update output every time a new entry is added to file.
-You can replace "/var/log/syslog" with path to your log file.
+This command displays the last 10 lines of the syslog file and updates the output every time a new entry is added.
+You can replace /var/log/syslog with the path to your specific log file.

 MultiTail

 MultiTail is a versatile tool that allows you to monitor multiple log files simultaneously.
-It's particularly useful when you want to keep an eye on several log files at once.
-With MultiTail, you can split your terminal window into multiple panes and monitor different log files in each pane.
+It's particularly useful when you need to keep an eye on several log files at once, splitting your terminal window into multiple panes for different log files.

 $ sudo apt-get install multitail